apache/pekko-http/docs/src/main/paradox/introduction.md

 Apache Pekko HTTP is provided as independent modules from Apache Pekko itself under its own release cycle.
-The modules, however, do *not* depend on `pekko-actor` or `pekko-stream`, so the user is required to choose an Pekko version to run against and add a manual dependency to `pekko-stream` of the chosen version.
+The modules, however, do *not* depend on `pekko-actor` or `pekko-stream`, so the user is required to choose an Apache Pekko version to run against and add a manual dependency to `pekko-stream` of the chosen version.

 @@dependency [sbt,Gradle,Maven] {
-  symbol1=AkkaVersion
+  symbol1=PekkoVersion
   value1=$akka.version$
-  bomGroup2="org.apache.pekko" bomArtifact2="pekko-http-bom_$scala.binary.version$" bomVersionSymbols2="AkkaHttpVersion"
+  bomGroup2="org.apache.pekko" bomArtifact2="pekko-http-bom_$scala.binary.version$" bomVersionSymbols2="PekkoHttpVersion"
-  symbol2="AkkaHttpVersion"
+  symbol2="PekkoHttpVersion"
   value2="$project.version$"
-  group1="org.apache.pekko" artifact1="pekko-actor-typed_$scala.binary.version$" version1=AkkaVersion
+  group1="org.apache.pekko" artifact1="pekko-actor-typed_$scala.binary.version$" version1=PekkoVersion
-  group2="org.apache.pekko" artifact2="pekko-stream_$scala.binary.version$" version2=AkkaVersion
+  group2="org.apache.pekko" artifact2="pekko-stream_$scala.binary.version$" version2=PekkoVersion
-  group3="org.apache.pekko" artifact3="pekko-http_$scala.binary.version$" version3="AkkaHttpVersion"
+  group3="org.apache.pekko" artifact3="pekko-http_$scala.binary.version$" version3="PekkoHttpVersion"
 }

 You may download a packaged version of this project by clicking "Create a project for me!" on the